apache/tvm/docs/dev/relay_pass_infra.rst

-Alternatively, users can also directly register a pass without using the decroators and then invoke it.
+Alternatively, users can also directly register a pass without using the decorators and then invoke it.
 Let's use ``Sequential`` to demo this scenario.

 Python Sequential Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This example not only illustrates how users can directly create a sequential pass using Python APIs (this could be applied to module- and function- level passes as well), but only explains we can build an optimization pipeline using ``Sequential`` associated with other types of passes.
+This example not only illustrates how users can directly create a sequential pass using Python APIs (this could be applied to module- and function- level passes as well), but also explains how we can build an optimization pipeline using ``Sequential`` associated with other types of passes.

 .. code:: python